COQB - Code Enforcement Officials

 - Use the Dedicated Phone number 855‐807‐3991 to schedule exams, ask questions, etc.

-- After passing the State Exam the applicant may apply for a Standard Certificate.
+- After passing the State Exam the applicant must log into the system and apply for a Standard Certificate.
+This is not automatic.

 ICC Comity